Nayana-2003/SecuLock/README.md

-# Smart-Locker-with-Intruder-Alerts
+# SecuLock
-This project aims to simulate a smart locker system with intruder alerts using Proteus, VSPE, and Python.
-The system detects authorized and unauthorized users through face recognition and sends email alert with intruder image if unauthorized access is attempted.
+This project implements a smart locker security system using Raspberry Pi, Face Recognition, OTP Verification, and Intrusion Detection Mechanisms.
+The system ensures secure access control by verifying the user's identity through facial recognition using the DeepFace library and the FaceNet model.
+If face recognition fails, an OTP (One-Time Password) is sent to the owner's registered email for secondary authentication.
+Additionally, the system incorporates vibration sensors to detect unauthorized access attempts.
+If a security breach is detected, an alert email with an intruder's photo is sent to the owner, and a buzzer is activated to deter the intruder.